LBALab/lba-engine-architecture/source/lba1/compile_openwatcom.rst

 Getting prerequisites and sources
 ---------------------------------

-The prerequisites are freely available, MASM as part of `Visual Studio Community <https://visualstudio.microsoft.com/pt-br/vs/community/>`__ (Tested with version 2022).
+The prerequisites are freely available, MASM as part of `Visual Studio Community <https://visualstudio.microsoft.com/pt-br/vs/community/>`__ (Tested with versions 2019 and 2022).
 Both can be installed at their default locations.

 For Open Watcom, be sure to select full instalation and to modify environment variables later.